nhsbsa/nhsbsa-digital-playbook/src/development/coding.md

 description: "What do we value when writing code..."
 tags: dev
 order: 1
+review:
+    last_reviewed_date: 2023-05-06
+    review_cycle: ANNUAL
 ---
 > Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.
+> Good programmers write code that humans can understand.
 > _Martin Fowler_

 This page highlights some key advice when coding.